 The Department of Health and Human Services is working closely with the Victorian health sector, Commonwealth and international agencies to respond appropriately to the outbreak of a novel coronavirus.
 This is a rapidly changing situation.
 For the latest updates visit the Department of Health and Human Services.

-From Monday 23rd of March we will be utilising telehealth/telephone appointments.
+We will be utilising telehealth/telephone appointments.
 Your doctor will call you as close to your allocated appointment time.
 If your doctor requires you to attend the practice an appointment time will be made for you.

 Due to available space in the practice and Consult rooms we ask that only the person for whom the appointment is for attends.
 Only one parent or guardian for children and only one carer if required for all other patients will be allowed.